-Did Republican Senator, David Perdue lie about Trump’s “shithole countries” comment in his interview with George Stephanopoulos on ABC’s This Week, Sunday, Jan 14th?
+Did Senator Perdue lie to the American public about Trump’s “shithole countries” comment in his interview with George Stephanopoulos on ABC’s This Week, Sunday, Jan 14th?

-Technically, he was deceptive while still telling the truth, a conclusion that we can call, Perdue’s Performative.
+Let’s get straight to the point.
+Technically, Perdue was deceptive while still telling the truth—a conclusion we can call, Perdue’s Performative.